- Program Unit Chairs and the Program Committee

 7. Program Unit Chairs Send Program Book Copy to the Director of Programs and Meetings

 Program Book copy, participants’ abstracts, and room setup requirements are due from the program unit chair to the executive office by April 1 through PAPERS.

 b. room set up and equipment needs

 c. program participant information for each person including presiders and respondents

 8. Producing the Annual Meeting Program Book

-The Chief Scholarly Engagement Officer organizes the program.
+The Director of Programs and Meetings organizes the program.
 The Program Book is mailed to all registrants who opt to have it mailed to them in early October.
 Room locations are listed in the online and print Program Book.

 9. Annual Meeting